-Isabel had moved to Llangollen where she was living in a house called Vron Dêg.
-She was still living there until late 1915 or early 1916.
+Isabel had moved to Llangollen, and rented a house called Vron Dêg.
+She lived there until late 1915 or early 1916.

 Occult Review volume 20 number 1 July 1914 pp45-47; and Occult Review volume 21 number 6 June 1915 pp356-57.

 National Union of Women’s Suffrage Societies, Minute Books of the Llangollen branch; December 1914 to December 1915.
 Seen by Barbara Lawson-Reay who sent me the details.